 End to a Life of Conquests

 At age 60, he got a job as librarian to Count Joseph Karl von Waldstein, in the Castle of Dux, Bohemia (now the Czech Republic).
 He was fat, did not exercise, and ate fatty and sugar-rich foods at the royal table every day.
-He also was most likely to have suffered the many rewards of promiscuity — urinating several times a night, burning on urination, discomfort when his bladder was full, muscle aches and pains and so forth.
-His memoirs describe four attacks of gonorrhoea, five of chancroid, one of syphilis and one of herpes (Br J Vener Dis, 1971;47:295-306).
+He also was most likely to have suffered the many rewards of promiscuity — urinating several times a night, burning on urination, discomfort when his bladder was full, muscle aches and pains, and probable late-in-life dementia.
+His memoirs describe four attacks of gonorrhea, five of chancroid, one of syphilis and one of herpes (Br J Vener Dis, 1971;47:295-306).
 All of his lifestyle behaviors put him at high risk for forming plaques in the arteries that bring blood to the brain, heart and genitals.
-He was no longer promiscuous because his lifestyle had caused plaques to form in, and block, his genital blood vessels to make him impotent and the arteries leading to his heart to increase his risk for heart damage.
+He was no longer promiscuous because his lifestyle probably had caused plaques to form in, and block, his genital blood vessels to make him impotent and the arteries leading to his heart to increase his risk for heart damage.
 Since his bed-hopping days were over, he considered suicide, but decided that he must live on to tell the world of his many conquests, so he wrote his famous 12-volume autobiography.
 He died in 1798 at age 73, presumably from heart failure.

 Casanova on Seduction